Akash1070/Face-Mask-Detection-With-CV/README.md

 Model-Variables: https://drive.google.com/drive/folders/1DBWTkcUtzBJdeio-MQVUM61MK18jRGev?usp=sharing

-• This repository consists of files required to deploy a
+• This repository consists of files required to deploy a Face Mask Detection With Computer Vision Using Keras

 • Please do ⭐ the repository, if it helped you in anyway.